 I saved a lot of time and hassle by referring to it, and I didn’t end up abandoning my cart or looking for similar products on another site.
 I was satisfied because I received adequate customer service when I needed it with little effort on my part.

 If you support an online business with a focus on customer service, it’s time you consider consolidating all your reference material for customers in one place.
-Through this article, we’ll walk you through the basics and help you make the most of your knowledge base or help center.
+Through this article, we’ll walk you through the basics and help you make the most of your knowledge base or help centre.

 A knowledge base is a contemporary version of the traditional FAQs section with a few fundamental differences.
-Unlike an FAQs section, a knowledge base contains a lot more information and is better organized through categories, sub-categories, and articles to aid self-service for customers.
+Unlike an FAQs section, a knowledge base contains a lot more information and is better organised through categories, sub-categories, and articles to aid self-service for customers.

 Over 72% of global customers prefer to browse websites in their native language and say they are more likely to make a purchase for which information is available in their native language.
-One crucial aspect of knowledge base customization is to ensure it caters to the language needs of your target audience, by having answers available in multiple languages.
+One crucial aspect of knowledge base customisation is to ensure it caters to the language needs of your target audience, by having answers available in multiple languages.

-A well-crafted and up-to-date help center can form the base for the resources a customer service department refers to time and again.
+A well-crafted and up-to-date help centre can form the base for the resources a customer service department refers to time and again.
 It provides well-documented information for all customer support channels when it comes to finding appropriate solutions for aggrieved customers.
 Here are some of its significant benefits:

 Decreases Turnaround Time

 Dependence on customer service agents is reduced when customers have information readily available with just a few clicks.
 Even if a customer has gotten in touch through email or live chat, an agent can direct the individual to the most appropriate article, thereby saving the time it would take to answer the same question multiple times for changing customers.